SleepyLili/tlapbot/README.md

 Tlapbot also automatically adds a command for each redeem in the redeems file.
 ### Tlapbot redeems types
 Tlapbot currently supports three different redeem types.
+Each type of a redeem works slightly differently, and displays differently on the redeems dashboard.

+Redeems can also optionally be sorted into "categories" that can be turned on or off in the config file.
+This means that the redeems file can list redeems for different types of streams, and you can turn them on or off.
+Examples on how to do that are listed later in the config file examples.
 #### List
 List redeems are basic redeems, most similar to the ones on Twitch.